mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

 ~> **NOTE:** All arguments including the password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](https://www.terraform.io/docs/state/sensitive-data.html)

 -> **NOTE:** Groups and projects are synonymous terms.
-Your {GROUP-ID} is the same as your project ID.
-For existing groups, your group/project ID remains the same.
-The resource and corresponding endpoints use the term groups.
+You may find group_id in the official documentation.

 ## Example Usage